pepperkit/tabasco/README.md

 Use "tabasco --help" for more information

-Tabasco uses https://fish-text.ru service to get a random text.
+Tabasco uses https://fish-text.ru, https://baconipsum.com/ services to get a random text.
 It means the Internet connection is important.

 MIT License
 Copyright (c) 2021 PepperKit.